mjggibson4/mjggibson4.github.io/readme.md

 ## Installation

-This project consists of 3 python scripts which should be downloaded from the github repository found here: [Practical 1 Repo](https://github.com/mjggibson4/Practical1 "").
+This project consists of 3 python scripts and one text file which should be downloaded from the github repository found here: [Practical 1 Repo](https://github.com/mjggibson4/Practical1 "").
 These files should be saved to the users desktop

 ## Project Structure

-The three files contained within this project have their own unique function.
+The three script files contained within this project have their own unique function.

 GUI:  Sets up the graphical user interfaces from which the program is run.
 This interface allows for the initial parameters of the model to be edited as neccesary.